Man's Betrayal---from Woman's Perspective

 For, what are the other options, really?
 Blaming ourselves is completely counterproductive, because life is throwing many risks at us, and with all our smartness, cautions, and best intentions, things may take a turn we could not foresee.

 Love may be forgiving, but more often than not, it can also be blind, and it's a good idea to let some time pass before we let that blindness counsel us about our next step.
 In that time, he may rush to jump to another relationship out of impatience of being held on a long leash.
-Or he may persist displaying an honest regret, in which case she might consider taking another chance.
+Or he may persist displaying an honest regret, in which case she might consider taking another chance with him.

 Betrayals always make a dent in love relationships which may never completely recover, leaving a scar of mistrust and readiness for another episode of the kind.
 So, again, the best option would probably be to move on and hope for the next better relationship.